2026 Mothapalooza

 Bioblitz at 706-acre Tremper Mound Preserve (Advanced Mothing Option)

-For those interested in contributing to a focused biodiversity survey, a mothing bioblitz will take place at the Arc of Appalachia’s Tremper Mound Preserve.
-Participants will collaboratively catalog the diversity of moths and other nocturnal insects present at this unique location that is also home to the charnel house (now a mound) that served the 25-square-mile Hopewell Culture Portsmouth Works, a native American sacred landscape that is 2000 years old.
+For those interested in contributing to a focused biodiversity survey, a mothing bioblitz will take place at the Arc of Appalachia’s 700-acre Tremper Mound Preserve.
+Participants will collaboratively catalog the diversity of moths and other nocturnal insects present at this unique location.
+Tremper Mound is also home to the 2000-year old Tremper Mound,that once served the Hopewell Culture as part of their 25-square-mile sacred, precisely earth-engineered landscape known today as Portsmouth Works.
 Tremper Mound is roughly a 25-minute drive from the lodge.

 SATURDAY